Washer Shaking or Vibrating in North York

 The control may cancel spin because it detects unsafe tub movement, unbalanced weight, weak suspension, or excessive vibration.

-Heavy items hold water unevenly.
+Heavy absorbent items hold water unevenly.
 If the washer cannot distribute the load, the issue may involve suspension, spin control, drainage, or load size.

 What we check during washer shaking diagnosis

-A proper vibration diagnosis must confirm whether the shaking is caused by the washer itself, the installation, the floor, the load, or a different failure that is affecting spin.
-Replacing shock absorbers without checking the full system can waste money if the problem is a loose counterweight, damaged bearing, blocked drain, weak floor, or incorrect installation.
+A proper vibration diagnosis must confirm whether the shaking is caused by the washer itself, the installation, the floor, the laundry load, or a different failure that is affecting spin.
+Replacing shock absorbers without checking the full system can waste money if the problem is a loose counterweight, damaged bearing, blocked drain, weak floor, oval drum, or incorrect installation.

 Front-load washers commonly use two, three, or four shock absorbers under the tub.
 When they lose resistance, the drum can bounce, hit the cabinet, or shake hard during high-speed spin.